chalmers-revere/opendlv.os/kiwi/README.md

 * `./devantech_change_addr 1 0x70 0x71`

 to change the back sensor on the i2c-1 bus from addr 0x70 to 0x71.
 When the command its executed, the led flash on the sensor should be lit up upon success.
 Unplug and plug the sensor again, when booting up, you should see the sensor flashing the led twice.
 Now plug in the front sensor again.
-You will also see that it flashes once
+You will also see that it flashes once.

 7. Now you need to bring the service up again.
 So you need to navigate to the outside directory again